Gobie/regex/README.md

 **Regex** is PHP library containing lightweight wrappers around regular expression libraries and extensions for day to day use.
 We try to **resolve error related issues** those libraries expose and which they handle rather peculiarly.
-We also gave a shot to **unifying API** they provide so library is meant to be [drop-in replacement](#unified-api) for their existing counterparts for most of the usages.
+We also gave a shot at **unifying API** they provide so library is meant to be [drop-in replacement](#unified-api) for their existing counterparts for most of the usages.

 Currently the most used regular expression library is PCRE.
-Since POSIX Extended implementation with its `ereg_*` functions is deprecated and mbstring extension with its `mb_ereg_*` functions as an optional extension is not available everywhere.
+Since POSIX Extended implementation with its `ereg_*` functions is deprecated and mbstring extension with its `mb_ereg_*` functions, as an optional extension, is not available everywhere.

 Regex library implements wrappers for